websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/configuring-the-patching-tool.md

 The Patching Tool's `auto-discovery` command scans for DXP files and writes their paths to a properties file that it uses for patching.

-Follow these steps to automatically configure the Patching Tool:
+Follow these steps to configure the Patching Tool automatically:

 1. Open a command line to your `patching-tool` folder: